 Whatever the end result, it's important to remember that there's always help.
 If you've tried everything and can't get through to your roommate, try talking to your resident adviser (RA).
 Your RA will listen to both sides of the conflict and help you and your roommate find a reasonable solution.
 If you find your roommate conflicts still aren't resolved, speak to the residence coordinator for your building.

-In your first weekss at UW, you and your roommate will be tasked with completing a roommate agreement.
-A copy of the agreement is on the following pages for you to complete.
+In your first few days at UW, you and your roommate will be tasked with completing a roommate agreement.
+Use this agreement as a way to start a conversation with your roommate about the following questions.